General Lipschitz: Certified Robustness Against Resolvable Semantic Transformations via Transformation-Dependent Randomized Smoothing: Introduction

 In this work, we focus on resolvable \cite{li2021tss} semantic transformations and their compositions and develop a new framework for certified robustness of classifiers under these perturbations.
 In a nutshell, we approach smoothing from a different angle and show that a smoothed classifier is Lipschitz continuous with respect to parameters of compositions of resolvable transformations.

-Previous works on certified robustness against semantic perturbations are either non-scalable to large datasets or based on analytical derivations for a particular transformation \cite{hao2022gsmooth}.
-In contrast, our method is derived with no assumptions for semantic transformation and smoothing distribution (except for resolvability and smoothness, respectively) and provides a constructive numerical procedure for building a certification procedure against a particular transformation.
+Our method is derived with no assumptions on semantic transformation and smoothing distribution (except for the resolvability and smoothness, respectively).
+It provides a constructive numerical procedure for building a certification against a particular transformation.
+The proposed approach scales to large datasets at the cost of inference of the smoothed model and can be applied for certification against compositions of resolvable semantic transformations.